Last Updated on October 31, 2020

 This still holds true, even during the climate crisis.
 Clearly, there’s a lot to do!
 But the sharp and dedicated minds that just went through the rigorous academic programs, will also be able to help provide the solutions and implementation for our sustainable transition.

 The MBA was tough, but insightful.
 I chose it, as I believed it could afford me with practical applications.
 My Bachelor’s degree was in History and Classics.
-History will forever remain my first love, and I am still very much interested in it, but I am also very concerned for the future.
+History will forever remain my first love, and I am still very much interested in it, but I am also really concerned for the future.
 In that regard, studying & engaging in management seemed like an obvious path.

 Steve Jobs Speaks To The Stanford University Graduation Class of 2005